Harieo/Seasons/README.md

 </ul>

 <p>If you are compiling the plugin locally, compile the root module (Seasons-parent) and use the shaded jar generated in the
-  core module (Spigot-Core) as that is a compilation of all other modules.</p>
+  core module (Seasons-Core) as that is a compilation of all other modules.</p>

 <h2>Contributions</h2>